toscasterre/thesis-forecasting/body/04-stations_kmeans.md

 ## *k*-Means Clustering Review

-+++
++++ {"citation-manager": {"citations": {"1bw6w": [{"id": "7765261/LUZJK6SS", "source": "zotero"}], "4rpc6": [{"id": "7765261/LPG37F27", "source": "zotero"}], "5wuoa": [{"id": "7765261/4YI56CGW", "source": "zotero"}], "acr6r": [{"id": "7765261/HLLRYBIK", "source": "zotero"}], "bh87a": [{"id": "7765261/LPG37F27", "source": "zotero"}], "d9fnm": [{"id": "7765261/HLLRYBIK", "source": "zotero"}], "nt8nm": [{"id": "7765261/QKQH3PKJ", "source": "zotero"}], "oc9xp": [{"id": "7765261/LPG37F27", "source": "zotero"}], "sfr96": [{"id": "7765261/B8QCV7ZD", "source": "zotero"}], "xpmoo": [{"id": "7765261/QKQH3PKJ", "source": "zotero"}]}}, "tags": []}

 After our first data selection to remove outliers and restrict the spatial area in which we are conducting our analysis, we are still left with more than 200 stations, spread across 25 neighbourhoods out of 88 - identified by the acronym NIL, i.e. *nuclei d'identità locale*.
 This figure might still be too high, especially as far as multivariate models are concerned: indeed, shrinkage will be necessary in order to avoid highly correlated features (*multicollinearity*).
 However, it is still in our interests to reduce the number of series to model even for the univariate forecasting: fitting twenty or two-hundred series is a different task.
 Even inspecting the correlation across series becomes a daunting task with such a great number of features.

-To do so, we will use *k*-means clustering - a popular method widely used in the sharing-services literature, especially to identify "virtual stations" in free-float services <cite id="54l2o">(Ma et al., 2018)</cite> or to "visualize the spatial distribution of DBS [Dockless Bike Sharing] and taxis around metro stations" <cite id="ai9ag">(Li et al., 2019)</cite>.
+To do so, we will use *k*-means clustering - a popular method widely used in the sharing-services literature, especially to identify "virtual stations" in free-float services <cite id="sfr96">(Ma et al., 2018)</cite> or to "visualize the spatial distribution of DBS [Dockless Bike Sharing] and taxis around metro stations" <cite id="bh87a">(Li et al., 2019)</cite>.

-In a few words, with *k*-means clustering  we "want to partition the observations into $K$ clusters such that the total within-cluster variation [also known as  *inertia*], summed over all $K$ clusters, is as small as possible" <cite id="is7ue">(Sohil et al., 2021)</cite>.
+In a few words, with *k*-means clustering  we "want to partition the observations into $K$ clusters such that the total within-cluster variation [also known as  *inertia*], summed over all $K$ clusters, is as small as possible" <cite id="5wuoa">(Sohil et al., 2021)</cite>.
 The objective function to optimise is usually the squared Euclidean distance.
 Simply put, *k*-means "aims to partition n observations into $K$ clusters, represented by their centres or means.
-The centre of each cluster is calculated as the mean of all the instances belonging to that cluster" <cite id="z2z8d">(Li et al., 2019)</cite> and "is extremely efficient and concise for the classification of equivalent multidimensional data" such as sharing services data <cite id="ter8l">(Li et al., 2019)</cite>.
+The centre of each cluster is calculated as the mean of all the instances belonging to that cluster" <cite id="oc9xp">(Li et al., 2019)</cite> and "is extremely efficient and concise for the classification of equivalent multidimensional data" such as sharing services data <cite id="4rpc6">(Li et al., 2019)</cite>.

 The algorithm begins with randomly choosing clusters centres and, with each iteration, the centres are re-calculated to reduce the partitioning error - which decreases monotonically, as $K$ increases.
-Basically, in this second step the algorithm "creates new centroids by taking the mean value of all of the samples assigned to each previous centroid [...] until the centroids do not move significantly" <cite id="wx6bz">(<i>Clustering</i>, n.d.)</cite>.
+Basically, in this second step the algorithm "creates new centroids by taking the mean value of all of the samples assigned to each previous centroid [...] until the centroids do not move significantly" <cite id="nt8nm">(<i>Clustering</i>, n.d.)</cite>.
 However, despite similarity always increasing, values of $K$ that are too great defy the purpose of this classification algorithm.
 For this reasons, practitioners and researchers have come up with more or less sophisticated ways to assess the optimal number of clusters, the most common of which is the so-called "Elbow method".
 In a few words, a chosen performance metric is computed for each number of clusters and the optimum is represented by the point at which the performance improvements start to marginally decline.

-*k*-Means clustering scales well with the number of samples $n$, but assumes convex shapes (i.e., has worse performances where the "true" clusters have elongated or irregular shapes) <cite id="hqe2q">(<i>Clustering</i>, n.d.)</cite>.
+*k*-Means clustering scales well with the number of samples $n$, but assumes convex shapes (i.e., has worse performances where the "true" clusters have elongated or irregular shapes) <cite id="xpmoo">(<i>Clustering</i>, n.d.)</cite>.
 Besides, since the initial position of the cluster is random, it might take some attempt for the algorithm to converge.
 More importantly, however, *k*-Means is sensitive to the scales of the variables in the data, so normalising the feature matrix is a crucial step.
 Finally, *k*-Means assumes continuous data and is not designed to handle categorical features: "[T]he *k*-means algorithm only works on numerical data, i.e. variables that are measured on a ratio scale [...], because it minimises a cost function by changing the means of clusters.
-This prohibits it from being used in applications where categorical data are involved" <cite id="qio8u">(Huang, 1998)</cite>.
+This prohibits it from being used in applications where categorical data are involved" <cite id="acr6r">(Huang, 1998)</cite>.

-Some workarounds have long been studied in the literature: as an example, by changing the distance metrics from the Euclidean distance to the Gower distance, which is a measure of similarity <cite id="xliyv">(Gower, 1971)</cite>, *k*-Means can be adjusted to cluster categorical variables.
-More recently, new methods have been developed, such as the *k*-Modes <cite id="wx7f9">(Huang, 1998)</cite>.
+Some workarounds have long been studied in the literature: as an example, by changing the distance metrics from the Euclidean distance to the Gower distance, which is a measure of similarity <cite id="1bw6w">(Gower, 1971)</cite>, *k*-Means can be adjusted to cluster categorical variables.
+As an alternative, new methods have been developed, such as the *k*-Modes <cite id="d9fnm">(Huang, 1998)</cite>.
 These alternative methods rose in popularity because the "quadratic computational costs" of similarity-based algorithms are not suited for the larger and larger datasets we have been dealing with, especially in the past years.

 Our context does not warrant new, sophisticated clustering algorithms.
 The sample size of the spatial distribution of stalls would even be small enough to justify an attempt with similarity scores.
 Yet, to the best of our knowledge, this procedure has not been tried yet in the literature, and there are plenty of good reasons for doing so.